muniter/halinuxcompanion/README.md

 1. Copy `config.example.json` to `config.json`.
 1. Modify `config.json` to match your setup and desired options.
+1. Run the application, either from:
-1. Run the application from the virtual environment: `python -m halinuxcompanion --config config.json`
+   1. the virtual environment directly: `python -m halinuxcompanion --config config.json`.
+In this case, you'll need to run it again when you restart.
-    - Alternatively set up a systemd service using the [provided unit file](halinuxcompanion/resources/halinuxcompanion.service)
+   1. or setting up a systemd service (you may need `sudo` for most of the commands below):
+      1. Copy the sample unit file from `halinuxcompanion/resources/halinuxcompanion.service` to `/etc/systemd/system`
+      1. Modify it to match your setup - mainly, the installation paths at `WorkingDirectory` and `ExecStart`
+      1. Start it with `systemctl start halinuxcompanion`
+      1. You can check if it went well with `systemctl status halinuxcompanion`.
+If it errored, you can check logs with `journalctl -u halinuxcompanion`
+      1. If all went well, you can enable it permanently with `systemctl enable halinuxcompanion`

 Now in your Home Assistant you will see a new device in the **"mobile_app"** integration, and there will be a new service to notify your Linux desktop.
 Notification actions work and the expected events will be fired in Home Assistant.